Antique style engagement rings have long been some of the most popular

 Platinum is by far the best metal for premium engagement rings, followed by palladium and 18k gold.

 Remember that white gold will require Rhodium Plate.
-If you would like to forgo the expense and bother of re-plating the ring every few years, choose platinum, palladium or silver rings – or engagement rings made with yellow or rose gold.
+If you would like to forgo the expense and bother of re-plating the ring every few years, choose antique style engagement rings made with platinum, palladium or silver rings – or rings made with yellow or rose gold.

 Cushion and emerald diamond cuts are a favorite for vintage style wedding rings, but these types of cuts do sacrifice a little bit of brilliance and fire.
 If you want an engagement ring with plenty of sparkle and flash, choose a ring made with brilliant, princess, Asscher, or radiant cut diamonds.